kaitlinnewson/carto2019/content/abstracts.en.md

 ### <a name="Allen"></a>A new tool for neighbourhood change research: The Canadian Longitudinal Census Tract Database, 1971–2016
 [Jeff Allen](../speakers#Allen), University of Toronto

-Performing longitudinal analysis of socio‐economic change in small‐area spatial units such as census tracts presents several methodological complications and requires significant data preparation.
+Performing longitudinal analysis of socio-economic change in small-area spatial units such as census tracts presents several methodological complications and requires significant data preparation.
 Unit boundaries are revised each census year because of changes in population and delineation methodologies.
-This limits cross‐year comparison since data are not representative of the same spatial units.
-To address these problems, we have developed an innovative procedure to reduce error when comparing tract‐level data across census years by apportioning data to the same areal units.
-Our procedure is a combination of map‐matching techniques, dasymetric overlays, and population‐weighted areal interpolation.
+This limits cross-year comparison since data are not representative of the same spatial units.
+To address these problems, we have developed an innovative procedure to reduce error when comparing tract-level data across census years by apportioning data to the same areal units.
+Our procedure is a combination of map-matching techniques, dasymetric overlays, and population-weighted areal interpolation.
 The output is a set of tables with apportionment weights pertaining to pairs of unique boundary identifiers across census years.
 These can be linked with census data or other data with census identifiers that require longitudinal comparison.
 These are made freely available for the research community: [https://doi.org/10.5683/SP/EUG3DT](https://doi.org/10.5683/SP/EUG3DT).

 ---
 ### <a name="Fortin"></a>A modern carto-bibliography of the Lake Nipissing area